Small Living Room Ideas That Defy Standards With Their Stylish Designs

 If the room is small, do you really need bulky furniture?
 Turn the room into a cozy seating area and focus your efforts on creating a harmonious décor while using as little furniture as possible without compromising on style and comfort.

 Layer textures to create an inviting and unique décor.
-Notice the subtle orange accents that complement the light color palette and the texture on the walls, the rug and the way all these subtle hints merge to form a welcoming room.
+Notice the subtle orange accents that complement the light neutral color palette and the texture on the walls.
+The rug and all these subtle hints merge to form a welcoming room.

 Layout is very important when you’re dealing with a small space.
-It;s why we find this traditional living room very charming.
-The fireplace takes center stage, with two armchairs framing it and a 2-seater sofa in front of it.
+It’s why we find this traditional living room very charming.
+The fireplace is the focal point, with two armchairs framing it and a 2-seater sofa in front of it.
 It’s the perfect combination.

 Try a symmetrical approach to change the perspective.
 Two matching armchairs placed side by side mimic the sofa and the coffee table and the shelving unit tie everything together.
 Also, the black and white combo suits the room really well.

-To save space and to also make the room feel more spacious, incorporate open shelves anywhere you can.
-In this case, the fireplace is wonderfully framed by shelves.
+To make a room feel like a bigger space, incorporate open shelves anywhere you can.
+In this case, the fireplace focal point is wonderfully framed by shelves.
 We love the way the wooden ceiling stands out and the fact that the lighting fixtures don’t overwhelm the room.